Raquelsc05/up-computers/README.md

 <ul>
 <li>This Web you can  buy the product, specify the quantity, add to cart, can see  the cart as been populated.</li>
 <li>When we opened the cart, we can see the product, total amount, to specify the quantity, and till removed the product.</li>
  <li>Clicking in buy, we simuleted a purchase.
-The purchase is made and came back the home page.</li>
+The purchase is made and came back to the home page.</li>

   #### There is no back-end, just Material Angular functions.